Integration with Third-Party Device

 • Input: The device serves as a relay controller.

-• Output: The device serves as a sender.
+• Output: The device serves as a sender and can directly output the data, such as a card code.

-• Convert To Card No. Output: The device serves as a sender, and users are granted access methods such as facial recognition and QR code scanning.
+• Convert To Card No. Output: The device serves as a sender and cannot directly output the data, such as face data.

 • Wiegand Input Data Order: Set the Wiegand input data sequence between Default and Compatible.
 If you select Compatible, then the input card number will be reversed.

-• Wiegand Output Data Order: Determine the sequence of the card number.
+• Wiegand Output Data Order: Determine the sequence of the card data after the Wiegand conversion.

 • Wiegand Output CRC Enable: It is enabled by default for Wiegand data inspection.
 Disabling it may lead to integration failure with third-party devices.